A brief history

 Oslo Cancer Cluster was initiated in 2006 by Kaare Norum, former Principal of the University of Oslo and Jónas Einarsson, CEO of RADFORSK (formerly, the Radium Hospital Research Foundation).

-At the time, Norum and Einarsson realized that a natural cluster within oncology had developed around the Norwegian Radium Hospital.
+At the time, Norum and Einarsson realised that a natural cluster within oncology had developed around the Norwegian Radium Hospital.

-By initiating a cluster member organization, Norum and Einarsson wanted to accelerate the ongoing collaborations and stimulate even more commercialization.
+By initiating a cluster member organisation, Norum and Einarsson wanted to accelerate the ongoing collaborations and stimulate even more commercialisation.
 In 2007, they succeeded with their application for Oslo Cancer Cluster to become a Norwegian Centre of Expertise – the only one within health.